jdslabs/service-site/service-portal/docs/element-iv/firmware-update.md

 ## Update via Core™

-The easiest way to update firmware is through the Core™ web app.
+The easiest way to update firmware is through the Core™ web or desktop apps.
+Updates are not supported via the Android or iOS Core apps.

 ### Step 1: Open Core™

-Visit [core.jdslabs.com](https://core.jdslabs.com) in Chrome or Edge.
+Visit [core.jdslabs.com](https://core.jdslabs.com) in Chrome or launch the Core app for Mac, Windows, or Linux.

 :::info Browser Compatibility
 Core™ requires a Chromium-based browser (Chrome, Edge, Brave) for USB connectivity.